matthile/SitecoreExtension-PageProperties/Readme.md

 -------

-## Possible improvments / TODO List
+## TODO List / Possible improvements
 * Allow custom field validation through the attributes on the class
 * Check the order, on the template item if it can be found there
 * Check Display name, instead of using propertyname